-The decrease in overall cost of sales for the three months ended April 30, 2019 from the comparable prior period is primarily due to the reduction in depreciation and amortization as well as a reduction in client support personnel costs.
+The decrease in overall cost of sales for the three and six months ended July 31, 2019 from the comparable prior periods is primarily due to the reduction in depreciation and amortization as well as a reduction in client support personnel costs.
 As previously disclosed, the Company has lower depreciation and amortization due to certain assets being fully amortized and impairments of certain assets from previous quarters.

-Cost of system sales includes amortization and impairment of capitalized software expenditures and the cost of thirdparty hardware and software.
-The decrease in expense for the three-month period ended April 30, 2019 from the comparable prior period was primarily due to the reduction in amortization of capitalized software costs as a result of assets becoming fully amortized, including our internally-developed software.
+Cost of system sales includes amortization and impairment of capitalized software expenditures and the cost of third-party hardware and software.
+The decrease in expense for the three and six month periods ended July 31, 2019 from the comparable prior periods was primarily due to the reduction in amortization of capitalized software costs as a result of assets becoming fully amortized, including our internally-developed software.

 The cost of professional services includes compensation and benefits for personnel and related expenses.
-The decrease in expense for the three-month period from the prior comparable period is primarily due to the decrease in professional services related to SaaS implementations, for which costs are deferred and amortized ratably over the estimated life of the SaaS customer relationship.
-The Company is getting more productivity from professional staff on the implementation of SaaS related engagements as compared to the legacy on-premise software implementations.
+The decrease in expense for the three and six month periods from the prior comparable periods is primarily due to the decrease in professional services related to SaaS implementations, for which costs are deferred and amortized ratably over the estimated life of the SaaS customer relationship.
+The Company is benefiting from the effort required to implement SaaS related engagements as compared to the legacy on-premise software implementations.
 On-premise implementations, as was the case with legacy software products implementations, took longer and involved more cost.

 The cost of audit services includes compensation and benefits for audit services personnel, and related expenses.
-The decrease in expense for the three-month period ended April 30, 2019 is attributed to the reduction in personnel.
-The Company audit services personnel utilize eValuator and it is believed that the product makes them more productive and efficient.
+The increase in the cost associated with the three-month period ended July 31, 2019 is related to the increased volumes (and increased revenue) from the comparable period a year ago.
+The decrease in expense for the six-month period ended July 31, 2019 is attributed to the reduction in personnel.
+The Company's audit services personnel utilize eValuator and it is believed that the product makes them more productive and efficient.

 The cost of maintenance and support includes compensation and benefits for client support personnel and the cost of third-party maintenance contracts.
-The decrease in expense for the three-month period ended April 30, 2019 was primarily due to a decrease in personnel costs and a reduction in third-party maintenance contracts.
+The decrease in expense for the three and six-month periods ended July 31, 2019 was primarily due to a decrease in personnel costs and a reduction in third-party maintenance contracts.
+The lower cost associated with these reductions are expected to benefit the remainder of fiscal 2019, and beyond.

 The cost of SaaS solutions is relatively fixed, subject to inflation for the goods and services it requires.
-The decrease in expense for the three-month period ended April 30, 2019 was primarily due to the reduction in depreciation expense as a result of data center equipment becoming fully depreciated.
+The expense for the three- and six-month periods ended July 31, 2019 remained consistent with the expense for the prior comparable periods.